Geometry of Gaussian free field sign clusters and random interlacements: Basic setup and first properties

 On the other hand, random interlacements on a graph $G$ as above are defined under a probability measure $\P^I$ as a Poisson point process $\omega$ on the product space of doubly infinite trajectories on $G$ modulo time-shift, whose forward and backward parts escape all compact sets in finite time, times the label space $[0,\infty),$ see \cite{MR2525105}.
 For $u>0,$ we denote by $\omega^u$ the random interlacement process at level $u,$ which consists of all the trajectories in $\omega$ with label at most $u$.
-By $\I^u$ we denote the random interlacement set associated to $\omega^u$, which is the set of vertices visited by at least one trajectory in the support of $\omega^u,$ by $\V^u \stackrel{\mathrm{def.}}{=} G\setminus\I^u$ the vacant set of random interlacements, and by $(\ell_{x,u})_{x\in{G}}$ the field of occupation times associated to $\omega^u,$ see (1.8) in \cite{MR2892408}, which collects the total time spent in each vertex of $G$ by the trajectories in the support of $\omega^u.$ As stated in Corollary \ref{RIconnected} below, if \eqref{p0}, \eqref{Ahlfors} and \eqref{Green} hold,
+By $\I^u$ we denote the random interlacement set associated to $\omega^u$, which is the set of vertices visited by at least one trajectory in the support of $\omega^u,$ by $\V^u \stackrel{\mathrm{def.}}{=} G\setminus\I^u$ the vacant set of random interlacements, and by $(\ell_{x,u})_{x\in{G}}$ the field of occupation times associated to $\omega^u,$ see (1.8) in \cite{MR2892408}, which collects the total time spent in each vertex of $G$ by the trajectories in the support of $\omega^u$, with additional independent exponential holding times at each vertex with parameter $\lambda_{x}$, $x\in{G}$.
+As stated in Corollary \ref{RIconnected} below, if \eqref{p0}, \eqref{Ahlfors} and \eqref{Green} hold,

 For vertex-transitive $G$, \eqref{Iconnected} is in fact a consequence of Theorem 3.3 of \cite{MR3076674}, since all graphs considered in the present paper are amenable on account of \eqref{due} below as well as display (14) and thereafter in \cite{MR3076674} (their spectral radius is equal to one).